 Thanks to my friends for their recommendation, I really enjoyed my weekend in Boston.

-I stayed at the Sheraton in Boston because it is connected to the Hynes Convention Center where my work conference was being hosted.
+in Boston because it is connected to the Hynes Convention Center where my work conference was being hosted.
 It’s also very convenient because I could avoid wearing my heavy winter coat since the hotel and convention center are connected by the Prudential Mall – no need to step outside in the snowy winter.

 Despite the cold temperatures and snow, I could tell how cute and charming Boston would be in the Spring/Summer.
 If you’re planning a trip, here is the list of restaurants I tried and activities I did.